Marymoor Village Design Guidance and Standards

-The purpose of the Marymoor Village Design Guidance and Standards project is to provide a vision and guidebook for the qualities and characteristics of the architecture, urban design and public spaces within this neighborhood.
-The guidance and standards will be written and illustrated tools for guiding primarily new construction (but also adaptation of existing buildings that exceed a certain threshold).
+The purpose of the Marymoor Village Design Standards and Guidelines project is to provide a vision and design guidance for the qualities and characteristics of the architecture, urban design and public spaces within this neighborhood.
+The standards and guidelines will be written and illustrated tools for guiding primarily new construction (but also adaptation of existing buildings that exceed a certain threshold).
 They are intended to provide clarity for project applicants and reviewers/regulators as projects move through the design review and permitting process.

 April & May 2019 - Marymoor Village Visual Preference Survey

-The Visual Preference Survey provided an additional opportunity for the community and stakeholders to further inform design guidance and standards for Marymoor Village's future urban structures, blocks, and neighborhood character, building typologies, and architectural design.
+The Visual Preference Survey provided an additional opportunity for the community and stakeholders to further inform design standards and guidelines for Marymoor Village's future street and neighborhood character, building typologies, and architectural design.

 November 15, 2018 - Marymoor Village Visual Preference Survey Event

-Approximately 35 people participated in the Visual Preference Survey Event, helping to further inform design guidance and standards for Marymoor Village's future urban structures, blocks, and neighborhood character, building typologies, and architectural design.
+Approximately 35 people participated in the Visual Preference Survey Event, helping to further inform design standards and guidelines for Marymoor Village's future urban structures, blocks, and neighborhood character, building typologies, and architectural design.

 October 25, 2018 - Marymoor Village Community Visualization Workshop